‘Winter is coming again!’

 But back to those feet; what are the top tips?

 A pair of waterproof insulated socks and correct outer protection from wet is important.
 Neoprene overshoes form good foot protection on a bike.
 This keeps feet dry, comfortable and warm when lower temperatures are recorded.
-I have a home digital meteorological box so can watch out for low-temperature trends and start out later when a little sun might surface, but that is only one activity.
-Living near the sea the wind adds to the chill factor so even when temperatures appear warm, the combined effects with cold can still act unpleasantly.
+Those Gortex ankle covers protect both footwear and legs from damp and cold.
+I have a home digital meteorological box so can watch out for low-temperature trends.
+Living near the sea I am mindful that the wind adds to the chill factor so even when temperatures appear warm, the combined effects with cold can still act unpleasantly.

 So as we embrace whatever weather is thrown up this coming winter season, let’s make sure we are protected.
 Above all, we want to carry on with all activities but for those who are a greater risk from the cold, we must ensure our loved ones are best protected.
 If it is one problem that does not need medical attention that is good for everyone.
 Download the top tips from reliable sources.
 Top-Tips-for-Winter-Protection-2018-3